• October 17, 2019

 What colour are fire exit signs?

-Fire safety signs associated with escaping a fire are green, which has become the universal colour for “go”.
-These types of notices are square or rectangle in shape and have contrasting white writing on them.
+Fire safety signs associated with escaping a fire are green, which has become the universal colour for “go” and safe conditions.
+These types of notices are square or rectangle in shape and have contrasting white writing or pictograms on them.
 Exit notices may need to be illuminated so that they adhere to fire door signs regulations.
-Emergency lighting is used to make them visible in varying light conditions.
+Emergency lighting is used to make them visible in varying light conditions, especially during a power failure, ensuring that the escape route is always clear and well-lit.

 What colour are fire equipment signs?fire hose reel sign

 Any fire safety signs that are associated with fire fighting equipment is red.
 This is in line with the equipment itself, which is also required to be red in colour.
-The writing and pictograms on these signs are white.
+The writing and pictograms on these signs are white and they are square or rectangular.
 One example of this kind of sign is a fire hose notice, which highlights the location of fire fighting equipment.
+The specific shade of red is internationally recognised to indicate the location of fire-fighting equipment, helping occupants quickly find the necessary tools to tackle a small fire, reinforcing the guidance in our article on regular fire extinguisher inspections.

 Fire door keep clear fire safety signWhat do blue and white health and safety signs mean?